Whiteness theory: Whiteness theory in audio-visual studies

-Spike Lee's 1989 film Do the Right Thing explores Whiteness theory through the social, economic, racial and cultural identities of the white characters Sal, Vito and Pino.
-The film follows another day in the life of Mookie, an African-American man working for Sal's Famous Pizzeria, and the racial tensions that arise between Sal and Mookie's friend Buggin’ Out.
+Spike Lee's 1989 film Do the Right Thing explores whiteness theory through the social, economic, racial and cultural identities of the white characters Sal, Vito and Pino.
+The film follows another day in the life of Mookie, an African-American man working for Sal's Famous Pizzeria, and the racial tensions that arise between Sal and Mookie's friend Buggin' Out.
 Sal, Vito and Pino are an Italian-American family who own a pizzeria in a predominantly black neighbourhood in Brooklyn, New York, USA.
-The pizzeria is thus marked as a ‘white spot’ amongst black America, representing what colonised America has become; White American's are working class citizens who capitalise on Black America.
-This is exemplified through Pino's behaviour toward the African-American customers of the pizzeria through micro-aggressions and slurring of racist remarks while deindividuating Mookie's negative behaviour to be typical of his race, “How come niggers are so stupid?”.
+The pizzeria is thus marked as a 'white spot' amongst black America, representing what colonised America has become; White Americans are working class citizens who capitalise on Black America.
+This is exemplified through Pino's behaviour toward the African-American customers of the pizzeria through micro-aggressions and slurring of racist remarks while deindividuating Mookie's negative behaviour to be typical of his race, "How come niggers are so stupid?".
 As Hughey suggests a feeling of threat to the white normality, Pino attempts to exert his white privilege through his actions.
 For example, Pino explains that he is fed up with being around black people in this neighbourhood and suggests to his father that they sell Sal's Famous Pizzeria and move to their own neighbourhood instead.
-Whiteness is also shown through Sal's ‘Wall of Fame’ in his pizzeria which only showcases famous Italian-American individuals.
-When Buggin’ Out calls for the representation of African-Americans to be included on the wall alongside the Italian-Americans, Sal refuses by replying, “Only Italian-American’s up on the wall”.
-Sal sees his own cultural and racial identity to be central to his view of American representation and thus is an example of his Whiteness.
+Whiteness is also shown through Sal's 'Wall of Fame' in his pizzeria which only showcases famous Italian-American individuals.
+When Buggin' Out calls for the representation of African-Americans to be included on the wall alongside the Italian-Americans, Sal refuses by replying, "Only Italian-American's up on the wall".
+Sal sees his own cultural and racial identity to be central to his view of American representation and thus is an example of his whiteness.
 Another example of Whiteness in the film is when a white man's car is soaked by the suburb's citizens enjoying the water from the fire hydrant on the street.
-The Police ask the man to describe the men who soaked his car and he says, “Mo and Jo Black…Yeah, they were brothers”.
-This is an example of what Memmi describes as the ‘mark of plural’, where these two individuals are homogenously deindividualized and thus marked as raced rather than as individuals.
+The police ask the man to describe the men who soaked his car and he says, "Mo and Jo Black…Yeah, they were brothers".
+This is an example of what Memmi describes as the 'mark of plural', where these two individuals are homogenously deindividualized and thus marked as raced rather than as individuals.